gavinlyonsrepo/pic_12F675_projects/README.md

 Overview
 --------------------------------------------
 * Name: pic_12F675_projects
-* Title : Example code and projects for Pic 12F675 Microcontroller
 * Description: A set of Project and example code for a Pic 12F675 Microcontroller. in C and Assembly.
 * Author: Gavin Lyons